SlamTV!: Season 1

 Vampiro was originally scheduled to be part of the tour, but was pulled out at the last minute due to SlamTV! being scheduled for a national release on DVD, which would have violated his WSX contract.
 Season 1 was filmed from February 25-March 20, 2007.
 A pair of "Free Pay-Per-Views" were held; the first, named West Side Wars, was held in Long Beach, California, and was broadcast on June 20, 2007, and the second, called East Side Wars, was held in Philadelphia and broadcast on July 28.
-It also hosted its premier wrestling event at ICP's annual “Gathering of the Juggalos” convention entitled Bloodymania.
+It also hosted its premier wrestling event at ICP's annual "Gathering of the Juggalos" festival entitled Bloodymania.

 Tracy Smothers debuted in JCW by cutting a series of promos in which he insulted the company, the owners (Insane Clown Posse), and the fans.
 Tracy ran wild on JCW, having matches which mostly ended with Tracy choking opponents out.
 In the sixth episode, during 2 Tuff Tony's match, Tracy attacked Tony and caused him to be (kayfabe) carried out on a stretcher.
 With Tony out of action, Tracy continued to terrorize the JCW roster.
 Just days before Tony's return on episode 8, Tracy Smothers was (kayfabe) arrested and dropped from the rest of the tour, leaving Tony with no way to seek revenge.

 In the early episodes of SlamTV!, Zach Gowen expressed his (kayfabe) dislike of JCW.
 As he continued to wrestle, Gowen began to appreciate the fans as they appreciated him.
 By the twelfth episode, two fan favorites Zach Gowen and Human Tornado teamed up to form the "Pimp and Gimp Connection".
 The two new faces of JCW made a successful team, which earned them a spot in the 8 Team Tag-Team Elimination match for the JCW Tag Team Championship at Bloodymania.

 Long-time JCW wrestlers Mad Man Pondo and Necro Butcher teamed up, and after several matches, the tag team proved a success.
 Animosity grew between the two, though, as miscommunication cost both members multiple matches.
 In a match which pitted Necro Butcher against Nosawa, Mad Man Pondo interfered to perform his finisher, but pushed Nosawa aside and intentionally hit Necro with the Stop Sign Smash.
 The following two weeks saw the duo break out into (kayfabe) fist fights, which led to a series of matches between the two.
 The team reunited however at East Side Wars, and in the following weeks the duo earned themselves a spot in the 8 Team Tag-Team Elimination Match for the JCW Tag Team Championship at Bloodymania.